agentarcana/second-brain/software_ideas.md

 A running list of ideas for software that I want to see exist in the world.

+### Personal app

+Like a knowledge base for your life.
+Documentation for things that work and don't work, that make you feel good and you want to do more of or things that don't.

+Like a personal user manual.

+Health:
+How much sleep do you need?
+Which foods make you bloated?
+What kind of content makes your mental health worse or better?

+Values:
+Which values drive your life and act as the compass?
+Which behaviours line up with that? which values attract you, which repel you. what kind of person do you want to be?

+What kind of gifts do you like? what are your love languages? personality types? map out the woowoo!

+Connections:
+like a CRM for your friends. log their details, and the stuff you want to remember about them. log their birthday and cool memories.

 ### Feature storefront / landing page

 Like Amazon store pages - its a landing page for aoftware features where PM crafts their vision for the feature.